-This is May's Action for Happiness Calendar!
+Here is the Action for Happiness Calendar for October!

 Parenting or caring for a child or young person whilst educating them at home can be difficult.
 It's also important to make sure you look after your own mental wellbeing.
 Please see some links to fantastic sites and resources below, which may help you negotiate this tricky period.